Enjoy This Post? Share the Love!

 Take silk blouses or synthetic knock-off’s as they look elegant.

-I found here in the US that silk or silk-like Indian kurti blouses had the right look to go into the night.
-(They are great to for avoiding too much sun.)
+I found here in the United States that silk or silk-like Indian kurti blouses had the right look to go into the night.
+(They are also great to for avoiding too much sun.)
+While I have read that rolling clothes to pack them reduces wrinkles, I can’t yet make that work.